Pernod says big deals like Fortune off radar for now

-LONDON French spirits group Pernod Ricard (PERP.PA) said big acquisitions would not be on its agenda until at least next summer, appearing to distance it from an early bid for the spirits business of Fortune Brands FO.N.
+LONDON, Sept 6 French spirits group Pernod Ricard said big acquisitions would not be on its agenda until at least next summer, appearing to distance it from an early bid for the spirits business of Fortune Brands .

 "Massive acquisitions short-term are not on the agenda," said Bogaert, adding the current valuation of nearly $9 billion for Fortune's Beam spirits arm would classify it as a massive deal.